 Past performance is not a reliable indicator of current or future results.
 Indexes are unmanaged It is not possible to invest directly in an index.
-Sources: BlackRock Investment Institute, with data from Refinitiv Datastream, December 2020.
-Notes: The two ends of the bars show the lowest and highest returns at any point this year to date, and the dots represent current year-to-date returns.
+Sources: BlackRock Investment Institute, with data from Refinitiv Datastream, January 2021.
+Notes: The two ends of the bars show the lowest and highest returns over the last 12 months, and the dots represent returns compared with 12 months earlier.
 Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in U.S. dollars, and the rest in local currencies.
 Indexes or prices used are: spot gold, Datastream 10-year benchmark government bond (U.S., German and Italy), MSCI USA Index, Bank of America Merrill Lynch Global Broad Corporate Index, MSCI Emerging Markets Index, J.P.
-Morgan EMBI index, Bank of America Merrill Lynch Global High Yield Index, the ICE U.S. Dollar Index (DXY), MSCI Europe Index and spot Brent crude.
+Morgan EMBI index, Bank of America Merrill Lynch Global High Yield Index, the ICE US.
+Dollar Index (DXY), MSCI Europe Index and spot Brent crude.